thepixelsmith/nycctPortTemplate/README.md

 <p>This folder contains the PHP file named feedback.php to make the contact form functional.
 To use this file with the contact form you have two choices;
   <ol>
     <li>You can either open the feedback.php file in a code editor and edit the urls of the contact form, success page and error page.</li>
     <li> Recreate the PHP file using the wizard that created it in the first place.
 The contact form was created using the free feedback form wizard from www.sitewizard.com.
-You can find the wizard here: <a href="https://www.thesitewizard.com/wizards/feedbackform.shtml" target="_blank">https://www.thesitewizard.com/wizards/feedbackform.shtml</a></li>
+You can find the wizard here: https://www.thesitewizard.com/wizards/feedbackform.shtml (right-click open in new tab)</li>
   </ol>
 </p>